arangodb/docs/3.10/highlights.md

   `arangosearch` View support that allows you to implement entity resolution.

 - [**AQL Traversal Projections**](release-notes-new-features310.html#traversal-projections-enterprise-edition):
-  Projections are now supported in graph traversals.
+  Use projections in graph traversals to follow edges connected to a start vertex, up to a variable depth.

 Also see [What's New in 3.10](release-notes-new-features310.html).